wp-plugins/multibanco-e-ou-payshop-by-lusopay/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Payment method that allows you to make payments by ATM and / or Payshop.
+Portuguese payment method that allows you to make payments by ATM and / or Payshop.

 == Description ==

 Payment method that allows you to make payments by ATM and / or Payshop.
-Allows the issuance of references ATM and / or Payshop in your online store, which can be paid in ATM or home banking network, and in the case of Payshop in the respective agents.
+Allows the issuance of references ATM and / or Payshop in your online store, which can be paid in ATM or home banking network, and in the case of Payshop in the respective agents (only in Portugal).

 == Installation ==